Amritanshu1912/StringSimilarityProject/README.md

 2. similarityProject.h is header file containing all the function implemented to calculate the similarity ratios using two algorithms.
 3. similarityProjectTest.cpp is our test file that contains testcases.

-The 'Original StringSimilarity template' folder contains 'OGstringSimilarityTemplate.cpp' which is a C++ program which asks the user to enter two strings and produces a pair of two decimal values.
+The 'Original StringSimilarity template' folder contains 'OGstringSimilarityTemplate.cpp' which is a C++ program which asks the user to enter two strings and outputs a pair of two decimal values.
 The first decimal value of the pair is calculated using Levenshtein Distance Algorithm and the second decimaml value is calculated using Dice coefficient Algorithm.

 ## A brief description of functions used in the header file